-Further benefits would be anticipated for access to employment opportunities found in Aberdeen City for residents residing in geographically deprived areas (20% most deprived in the country).
-The package would enable on average an additional 2,700 existing jobs located in Aberdeen City to be reached within a 60 minute public transport journey time from geographically deprived areas in Aberdeenshire aged 16 and over.
+Further accessibility benefits in Aberdeenshire would be anticipated for access to existing jobs found in Aberdeen City.
+The package would enable, on average, an additional 1,700 existing jobs to be reached within 60 minutes using public transport from Aberdeenshire for people aged 16 to 64 who reside in areas where the gross household income is within the 20% lowest in the study area.

 There is generally a heavier reliance on the use of the private car along the A96 corridor compared with the rest of the country.
 This is primarily due to the rural nature of the region, where there is greater dependency on the private car to access employment, education, healthcare and for social purposes.

-In the absence of viable alternatives to travel, some low-income households living along the A96 corridor may have no alternative to car ownership despite financial constraints.
+In the absence of viable alternatives to travel, some low-income households living in rural areas may have no alternative to car ownership despite financial constraints.
 Therefore, there could be benefits for those groups with regards to the provision of alternative options to private vehicle use and ownership.
 However, this would depend on public transport fares being affordable.

 Moreover, if schemes delivered through the package are dependent on MaaS, it is likely to exclude certain groups without access to this technology, bank accounts or the appropriate level of support to apply for entitlement schemes, and as such this would need to be considered in the design of the schemes to ensure that they are able to benefit.